ideas-labo/cp-mod/README.md

    vim clang-tools-extra/loop-convert/CMakeLists.txt
    ```

-   - Create a new directory and modify CMake files to include the tool.
+   - Create a new directory and modify CMake files to include the new tool.

 2. **Edit `CMakeLists.txt`:**